mijailmariano/ML-Classification-Telecommunications-Services/README.md

 I conclude that there is a statistical association between the features studied in this analysis and customer churn.

 Hypothesis testing with features such as internet_type, tech_support, streaming_movies, and payment_type produced $\chi^2$ results of ~398, ~448, ~205, and ~373 respectively.
-This indicated to me that there is significant variability in the observed frequency vs. expected frequency also infering a dependency among the features tested and customer churn.
+This indicated to me that there is significant variability (difference) in the observed frequency vs. expected frequency also infering a dependency among customer churn and features tested.

 **<u>Recommendations</u>**

-1. Work to improve internet speeds and reliability - specifically across Fiber Optic infrastructure as this option appears to have a stronger statistical relationship to customer churn than the DSL option.
+1. Work to improve internet speeds and reliability - specifically across Telco's Fiber Optic infrastructure as this option appears to have a stronger statistical relationship to customer churn than the DSL option.

 2. Encourage internet service customers to opt for the tech_support option in order to help remedy real-time internet issues, and/or provide customers an alternative internet option such as DSL in critical moments.

-3. Eliminate Electronic Check ("E-Check") as a monthly payment option as this appears to have a relatively strong statistical association to customer churn & higher churn rates than DSL.
-This is possibly due to customers taking additional steps such as loging into a third-party website to pay their monthly bill and paying an additional fee for clearing the electronic check.
+3. Eliminate Electronic Check ("E-Check") as a monthly payment option as this appears to have a relatively strong statistical association to customer churn.
+This is possibly due to customers taking additional steps such as login into a third-party website to pay their monthly bill and paying an additional fee for clearing the electronic check.

 4. Although streaming movies is very closely associated with whether or not a customer has internet with the company, it's still worth noting that more than 1/3 of all customers have chosen this option.
-Of which, these customers also churn at less rates than customers who have not chosen to stream movies.
+Of which, these customers also churn at less rates than customers who do not chose to stream movies.

     - My recommendation here would be to partner with leading film / streaming platforms to create selective releases only with the telco company and adverstise to non-movie streaming customers.
 By diversifying the movie streaming options, you potentially appeal to more customers.